Herculens/herculens/README.md

 ### Manual installation

 The package will be soon available through PyPi directly, but it is as easy to install it manually.
+It has been texted against Python 3.7, but should work with Python 3.8 or more recent versions.

 Good practice is to create a new python environment:
 ```sh